mongodb/docs/source/reference/replica-status.rst

 .. js:data:: members.errmsg

-   This contains the most recent error or status message received from the node.
+   This field contains the most recent error or status message received from the member.
 This field may be empty (e.g. ``""``) in some cases.

 .. js:data:: members.health

-   The ``health`` value is only present for remote nodes.
-This field conveys if the node is up (i.e. ``1``) or down (i.e. ``0``) from the perspective of the current server.
+   The ``health`` value is only present for the other members of the replica set (i.e. not the member that returns :js:func:`rs.status`.)
+This field conveys if the member is up (i.e. ``1``) or down (i.e. ``0``.)

 .. js:data:: members.uptime

-   The value of the ``uptime`` field reflects the number of seconds that this node has been up or active.
-This value is only present for remote nodes.
+   The ``uptime`` field holds a value that reflects the number of seconds that this member has been online.

-TODO determine if this is from the perspective of the current server or reported by the set member.
+   This value does not appear for the member that returns the :js:func:`rs.status()` data.

+.. js:data:: members.optime

+   A document that contains information regarding the last operation from the operation log that this member has applied.

+   .. js:data:: members.optime.t

+      A 64-bit timestamp of the last operation applied to this member of the replica set from the :term:`oplog`.

+   .. js:data:: members.optime.i

+TODO figure out what ``optime.i`` is?

+.. js:data:: members.optimeDate

+   An :term:`ISODate` formatted date string that reflects the last entry from the :term:`oplog` that this member applied.
+If this differs significantly from :js:data:`members.lastHeartbeat` this member is either experiencing "replication lag" *or* there have not been any new operations since the last update.
+Compare ``members.optimeDate`` between all of the members of the set.

 .. js:data:: members.lastHeartbeat

-   The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this node.
-Compare this value to the value of the :js:data:`date` field to track latency between these nodes.
+   The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this member.
+Compare this value to the value of the :js:data:`date` field to track latency between these members.

-   This value is only present for remote nodes.
+   This value does not appear for the member that returns the :js:func:`rs.status()` data.

 .. js:data:: members.pingMS

-   The ``pingMS`` represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote node and the current node.
+   The ``pingMS`` represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote member and the local instance.

-   This value is only present for remote nodes.
+   This value does not appear for the member that returns the :js:func:`rs.status()` data.